 EtiopathogenesisThis section has been translated automatically.

-Autosomal-dominantly inherited mutations of the ATP2A2 gene, which is mapped on chromosome 12q23-24 The ATP2A2 gene encodes the calcium-pumping ATPase (also known as SERCA2 = sarco(endo)plasmic reticulum Ca2+-ATPase 2) in the sarco- and endoplasmic reticulum.
-Mutations of the gene lead to defective enzyme formation and, secondarily, to an inadequate replenishment of the calcium stores of the endoplasmic reticulum.
-This results in the expression of altered, calcium-dependent adhesion molecules (desmosomal cadherins).
+Autosomal-dominantly inherited mutations of the ATP2A2 gene located on chromosome 12q23-24.
+The ATP2A2 gene encodes the calcium-pumping ATPase (also known as SERCA2 = sarco(endo)plasmic reticulum Ca2+-ATPase 2) in the sarco and endoplasmic reticulum.
+Mutations of the gene lead to defective enzyme formation and secondarily to inadequate replenishment of the calcium stores of the endoplasmic reticulum.
+This results in the expression of altered calcium-dependent adhesion molecules (desmosomal cadherins).
 These proteins are necessary for adhesion processes of epithelial cells.
-Their disturbed biological function leads to loss of adhesion, acantholysis and apoptosis of keratinocytes.
+Their impaired biological function leads to loss of adhesion, acantholysis and apoptosis of keratinocytes.